 Operational Procedure

-National ENA will be consulted in advance for all new programs or changes to existing programs that have potential anti-trust implications.
+A. Emergency Nurses Association (ENA) will be consulted in advance for all new programs or changes to existing programs that have potential anti-trust implications.

-Minutes of all Missouri ENA meetings should accurately reflect the business conducted and Missouri ENA’s policy of complying with the anti-trust laws.
+B. Minutes of all MOENA meetings should accurately reflect the business conducted and MOENA’s policy of complying with the anti-trust laws.

-Any member who has concerns regarding antitrust should speak immediately to the President.
+C. Any member who has concerns regarding antitrust should speak immediately to the President.
 The President will speak with legal counsel about concerns as warranted.